Earache and ear pain is common, particularly in young children. It’s not usually a sign of anything serious, but it can be painful.

 Read more about epididymitis, which is when the epididymis (a coiled tube at the back of each testicle that stores and carries sperm) becomes swollen and painful.

-Epiglottitis is inflammation and swelling of the epiglottis.
-In most cases, it's caused by infection.
-The epiglottis is a flap of tissue that sits beneath the tongue at the back of the throat.
+Read about epiglottitis, which is inflammation and swelling of the epiglottis, a flap of tissue that sits beneath the tongue at the back of the throat.

 Find out about erythema multiforme, a skin reaction that usually causes a rash for a few weeks.